Zylann/godot_voxel/doc/source/api/VoxelInstanceLibrary.md

 Inherits: [Resource](https://docs.godotengine.org/en/stable/classes/class_resource.html)

-Contains a list of models that can be used by [VoxelInstancer](VoxelInstancer.md), associated with a unique ID
+Contains a list of models that can be used by [VoxelInstancer](VoxelInstancer.md), associated with a unique ID.

 ## Methods: